 The following information is meant to be representative, rather than exhaustive.

-- Kansai Gaidai University (Hirakata, Japan), Assistant Professor of Asian Religion/Philosophy, 2013-present
+- Kansai Gaidai University (Hirakata, Japan), Associate Professor of Asian Religion/Philosophy, 2013-present

 - Kansai Gaidai University (Hirakata, Japan), Instructor of Asian Religion/Philosophy, 2010-2013

 - Antioch University-Intensive Buddhist Studies Program (Kyoto, Japan), Instructor of Japanese Buddhism and Culture, 2009-2010